AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-obtain-and-apply-security-patches.md

 If a physical patch file/hotfix is mentioned in the Release Notes:

-* You can download the file from the download section of [https://account.magento.com](https://account.magento.com/customer/account/login).
+* Download the file from the download section of [https://account.magento.com](https://account.magento.com/customer/account/login).
 (Shared access users must first be given download privileges by the account owner/license holder)

 If a physical patch file/hotfix was not mentioned in the Release Notes: